-For a summary of research studies on BRCA1/2 mutations and ovarian cancer, visit the Breast Cancer Research Studies section.
+For a summary of research studies on BRCA1/2 inheited gene mutations and ovarian cancer, visit the Breast Cancer Research Studies section.

-Risk of other cancers in women with a BRCA1/2 mutation
+Risk of other cancers in women with a BRCA1/2 inherited gene mutation

-Women with a BRCA2 gene mutation have an increased risk of melanoma [28,147].
+Women who have a BRCA2 gene mutation have an increased risk of melanoma [28,155].

-Although the NCCN does not have melanoma screening guidelines for people with a BRCA2 mutation, it does recommend they consider yearly full-body skin exams to check for signs of melanoma and limiting sun exposure .
+Although the NCCN does not have melanoma screening guidelines for women with a BRCA2 mutation, it does recommend they consider yearly full-body skin exams to check for signs of melanoma and limit sun exposure .

-For a summary of research studies on BRCA1/2 mutations and cancer, visit the Breast Cancer Research Studies section.
+For a summary of research studies on BRCA1/2 inherited gene mutations and cancer, visit the Breast Cancer Research Studies section.

 Prognosis for BRCA1/2-related breast cancer

-With treatment, women with a BRCA1 or BRCA2 mutations appear to have similar breast cancer survival as women without BRCA1/2 mutations [217-218].
+With treatment, women who have a BRCA1/2 inherited gene mutation appear to have similar breast cancer survival as women who don’t have a BRCA1/2 gene mutation [217-218].

 Treatment for BRCA1/2-related breast cancer

-In general, breast cancers related to BRCA1 and BRCA2 mutations are treated in the same way breast cancers not related to BRCA1/2 mutations are treated.
+In general, breast cancers related to a BRCA1/2 inherited gene mutation are treated in the same way breast cancers not related to a BRCA1/2 gene mutation are treated.